lKellr/LeosProjectArchive/_posts/mechanical/2024-09-09-epicyclic_gear_basics.md

 i_{12} = \frac{n_1}{n_2} = \frac{z_2}{z_1}
 \end{equation}$$

-Because for internal gears, $z$ is taken as negative, the ratio can also be negative.
+Because for ring gears, $z$ is taken as negative, the ratio can also be negative.
 In that case, the output shaft rotates into the opposite direction to the input shaft.

 To describe the size of the gear teeth, the module is used, defined as